Cracking isotropic and anisotropic relativistic spheres: The effects of local density perturbations

 The second model we study is based on the solution derived by Gokhroo and Mehra \cite{GokhrooMehra1994}, originally found by Florides\cite{Florides1974} and later by Stewart \cite{Stewart1982}, which is described by

-with the central density $\rho_0$ written as
+with the central density $\rho_{c}$ written as

-This model was studied in \cite{AbreuHernandezNunez2007b} and considered potentially unstable but, as it is clear from figure \ref{Grafica_Modelo_Gokhromehra}, with the present refinement of non-constant density perturbation - and assuming the same set of parameters: $\mu = 0.42$, $K =3/56\pi$ and $\gamma = K/4$- it does not present any cracking instability.
+This model studied in \cite{AbreuHernandezNunez2007b} displays cracking but, as it is clear from figure \ref{Grafica_Modelo_Gokhromehra}, with the present refinement of non-constant density perturbation - and assuming the same set of parameters: $\mu = 0.42$, $K =3/56\pi$ and $\gamma = K/4$- it does not present any cracking instability.